Criminal Defense Lawyer in Salt Lake City

-In Utah I served as a Criminal Justice Act panel attorney for the U.S. District Court for about five years.
-Among other things, I represented a client in a jury trial for a second degree murder charge on Indian lands.
-I also had several felony appointments during this time as well.
-I appealed five of those cases to the United States Court of Appeals for the Tenth Circuit in Denver, Colorado.
+In Utah, Ted served as a CJA panel attorney for the U.S. District Court for about five years.
+Among other things, he represented a client in a jury trial for a second-degree murder charge on Indian lands.
+He also had several felony appointments during this time, as well.
+He appealed five of those cases to the United States Court of Appeals for the Tenth Circuit in Denver, Colorado.
 These appeals resulted in published opinions.
-Their official citations can be found on this website under the “About” tab.

-Since 2005 I have worked several criminal cases for private clients.
-Some of those cases involved, the aggravated sexual abuse of a child, driving while intoxicated, domestic violence in the presence of a child, assault, lewdness, and a second degree murder appeal to the Utah Court of Appeals (and a subsequent petition for the issuance of a writ of certiorari to the Utah Supreme Court) (I was only appellate counsel for the second degree murder appeal).
-I also was appointed by the Third Judicial District Court to be lead counsel and to represent a prisoner on death row in a State habeas capital appeal to the Utah Supreme Court, and a subsequent petition for the issuance of a writ of certiorari to the United States Supreme Court.
-Upon conclusion of oral argument before the Utah Supreme Court, the Court issued a lengthy, published opinion.
-This capital, State habeas appeal lasted for five years.
+Since 2005, Ted has worked several criminal cases for private clients.
+Some of those cases involved the aggravated sexual abuse of a child, driving while intoxicated, domestic violence in the presence of a child, assault, lewdness, and a second-degree murder appeal to the Utah Court of Appeals (and a subsequent petition for the issuance of a writ of certiorari to the Utah Supreme Court).
+Ted was only appellate counsel for the second-degree murder appeal.
+He was also appointed by the Third Judicial District Court to be lead counsel, and to represent a prisoner on death row in a state habeas capital appeal to the Utah Supreme Court, as well as a subsequent petition for the issuance of a writ of certiorari to the United States Supreme Court.
+Upon conclusion of oral argument before the Utah Supreme Court, the court issued a lengthy published opinion.
+This capital, state habeas appeal lasted for five years.

 Keep Abreast of Developments

-I feel that I am eminently qualified to represent a defendant in any misdemeanor or felony case in the State of Utah—either State or federal.
-I stay abreast of developments in criminal law by purchasing or attending continuing legal education courses in this subject area through national courses, including those offered by the National Association of Criminal Defense lawyers.
+Ted feels that he is eminently qualified to represent a defendant in any misdemeanor or felony case in the state of Utah—either state or federal.
+He stays abreast of developments in criminal law by purchasing or attending continuing legal education courses in this subject area through national courses, including those offered by the National Association of Criminal Defense Lawyers.

-I have also served as an Assistant Public Defender in the State of Virginia for a period of time.
-While serving as a public defender in Virginia I also represented scores of clients in both juvenile and adult cases involving serious misdemeanors and felonies.
+Ted has also served as an assistant public defender in the state of Virginia for a period of time.
+While serving as a public defender in Virginia, he also represented scores of clients in both juvenile and adult cases involving serious misdemeanors and felonies.